bioidiap/bob.kaldi/README.rst

 This package provides pythonic bindings for Kaldi_ functionality so it can be seamlessly integrated with Python-based workflows.
 It is a part fo the signal- processing and machine learning toolbox Bob_.
+If you make use of bob.kaldi, please cite our publication:

+   M. Cernak, A. Komaty, A. Mohammadi, A. Anjos, and S. Marcel, “Bob speaks kaldi,” Aug.
+2017.

 Installation